-The Respondent registered the Domain Name on October 28, 2022.
-The Domain Name resolves to a website which is visually similar to the Complainant's website and bears the Trade Mark prominently.
-The website features the Complainant's logo and offers for sale products purported to be made by the Complainant (the "Website").
+The Respondent registered the Domain Name on November 30, 2022.
+The Domain Name resolves to a website which bears the Trade Mark and logo and offers for sale products purported to be made by the Complainant bearing the Trade Mark as well as 'podking' branded products and other third party e-cigarettes (the "Website").